nueverest/blowdrycss/README.md

 :nine: MIT License

 ### What it is not
-This tool is not designed to replace the need to manually develop complex CSS.
+This tool is not designed to replace the need to hand-craft complex CSS.
 Multi-rule classes, Background images, url() values, and shorthand properties are not fully supported.

 The following is an example of something this tool in not intended to generate, and something that still needs to